MWTBDLTR/ModNamer5000/README.md

    - The script will display messages indicating which folders have been renamed or skipped.
    - After processing, it will pause to allow you to review the actions taken.
+   - If this is confusing, give up now.